Motorcycle battery – Different types & tips to extend life

 9. Frequent Jump Starts

-10. Battery Fluid Leaks and Rotten Smell
+10. Battery Fluid Leaks And Rotten Smell

-11. Difficulty Starting in Cold Weather
+11. Difficulty Starting In Cold Weather

-12. Battery Self-Discharges Quickly
+12. Battery Self-discharges Quickly

 If your battery discharges quickly even when not in use, it has lost its ability to store charge effectively.
 This issue often means the battery is nearing the end of its life.